RedHatProductSecurity/trestle-bot/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

+## Reviewer Checklist

+- [ ] Implementation matches the proposed design, or proposal is updated to match implementation
+- [ ] Sufficient unit test coverage
+- [ ] Sufficient end-to-end test coverage
+- [ ] Docs updated or added, if needed
+- [ ] Commit messages sensible and descriptive
+- [ ] Any tests specified as manual have been performed and verified as successful